se-edu/addressbook-level3/docs/DevOps.md

 ### Code coverage

 As part of CI, this project uses Codecov to generate coverage reports.
+When CI runs, it will generate code coverage data (based on the tests run by CI) and upload that data to the CodeCov website, which in turn can provide you more info about the coverage of your testes.
 Here are the steps to set up CodeCov for a fork of this repository.

 1. Sign up with Codecov using your GitHub account [here](https://codecov.io/signup).
-1. Once you are inside Codecov web app, add your fork to CodeCov.
+1. Once you are inside Codecov web app, add your org (that contains the fork) to CodeCov.
+1. Wait for the next run of CI in your fork (or push a dummy commit to it to trigger CI) to confirm CI is able to upload generated coverage data to CodeCov.
+If CodeCov is not set up correctly, the CI run will fail with an error message that mentions CodeCov.
 1. Get the Markdown code for the Codecov badge provided in `Settings > Badges` and update the `docs/index.md` of your repo with it so that the badge [![codecov](https://codecov.io/gh/se-edu/addressbook-level3/branch/master/graph/badge.svg)](https://codecov.io/gh/se-edu/addressbook-level3) in that page reflects the coverage of your project.

 ### Repository-wide checks